Swordfish: Taxonomy and etymology

+Related fossil genera

 Several extinct genera are known, such as a large sized Xiphiorhynchus and Aglyptorhynchus.
 Unlike modern taxa these have equally long lower jaws.

 Description

 They commonly reach 3 m in length, and the maximum reported is 4.55 m in length and 682 kg in weight.
 The International Game Fish Association's all-tackle angling record for a swordfish was a 1182 lb specimen taken off Chile in 1953.
 Females are larger than males, and Pacific swordfish reach a greater size than northwest Atlantic and Mediterranean swordfish.

 They reach maturity at 4–5 years of age and the maximum age is believed to be at least 9 years.
 The oldest swordfish found in a recent study were a 16-year-old female and 12-year-old male.
 Swordfish ages are derived, with difficulty, from annual rings on fin rays rather than otoliths, since their otoliths are small in size.